Amy Schofield

 Photo by Jason Chen

 I am a multi-racial, multi-lingual, first generation American cradled by an intersectional mosaic of cultural markers, and yet, simply, I am a flamenco dancer.
 I am not rooted in any single locality.
-Rather, I am grounded and serene in the intangible and transitive nature of my identity.
+Rather, I am grounded in the intangible and transitive nature of my identity.

-What is “American flamenco,” if such a thing exists, and how can flamenco performance and pedagogy become more culturally relevant in this time and place?
+What is a “US-American flamenco,” if such a thing exists, and how can flamenco performance and pedagogy become more culturally relevant and responsive in this time and place?
 The deep cultural layering within my body demands that I grapple with these important questions in future research and creative endeavors.
 Acutely aware of the almost 200 years of commercialism, Orientalism, and romanticism under which my work operates, I draw from a variety of dance idioms and aspire to cultivate connection, conversation, and community with my work.
 Flamenco’s relationships with gender, race, and power dynamics are continually transforming, and as such, I use my art to honor my physical body and those of others, defy expectations, and convert movement into progress.